Pro/dkim-exchange/README.md

 ## Installing the Transport Agent

-1. Copy the .dll mathing your Exchange Server version from the [release directory](Release) into a directory on the server, where Exchange runs.
+1. Copy all the files from the folder mathing your Exchange Server version from the [release directory](Src/Exchange.DkimSigner/bin) into a directory on the server, where Exchange runs.
 Eg. into `C:\Program Files\Exchange DKIM\`.
 Also copy the `Exchange.DkimSigner.dll.config` to the same directory.
 The final structure should be:
 <pre>
 C:\Program Files\Exchange DKIM\Exchange.DkimSigner.dll